verwo/challenges-linux-essentials/b-managing-linux-systems/01-package-managers/README.md

 ## ❌ MQTT

 *Find a command line tool that allows you to publish messages to an MQTT broker.
 Use it to send your name to the topic `linux/students`.
-Use the broker `mqtt.devbit.be`.*
+Use the broker `emqx.veict.lan`.
+Use following credentials user:student pssword:Student123 *

 ## ❌ tree command